top of page

 An effective method of initiating Real Dialogue between individuals.

-In order to create more space in the interpersonal field, it is helpful to stick to "I" statements, such as "I heard," or "I understood", or "I remember it this way".
-This enables you to convey your experience, and move away from debating what the other expressed.
-Speaking for yourself, can create a pause where you can state what you heard, while still being curious about what the speaker meant.
-It also allows the other person to recognize the impact of their words, and to clarify their intent, and may ultimately lead to less conflictual, and more productive, conversations.
+In order to expand the interpersonal field and facilitate understanding, one can shift to "I" statements, such as "I heard," "I understood", or "My memory of that is .."
+This enables you to convey your experience with humility, and move away from debating "what happened".
+Speaking for yourself also creates a pause where you can state what you heard, and clarify what the speaker meant.
+With less pressure, the other person may recognize the impact of their words, which can lead to a more productive dialogue.

 Comments